Peter's Nostalgia Site

 Static images can also be displayed and for that I use Irfanview.

 An aspect ratio change is also required here and the resulting images can be seen displayed on the 1937 HMV901 below:

 The 405 line Test Card C:

-Looking at a photograph of a 240 line Baird image it appears to compare quite favourably with the 405 line EMI images but what you are not seeing in the still photograph is the very noticeable flicker from the Baird 25 Hz frame rate.
+Looking at a photograph of a 240 line Baird image it appears to compare quite favourably with the 405 line EMI images (above) but what you are not seeing in the still photograph is the very noticeable flicker from the Baird 25 Hz frame rate.
 See how engineers at Philips perceived flicker in November 1936 here.

-Unfortunately flicker was not the only defect to affect Baird's transmissions.
+Unfortunately flicker was not the only defect to affect the Baird transmissions.
 The image below may be flattering the Baird standard.
 A. C. Cossor Ltd were particularly concerned with departures from the published waveform and complained of the following:

 1. Line sync pulses with exponential falling edges that initially rose to black level followed by another rise and fall resulting in a black strip down the left hand side of the picture.